Guide

 Brightly coloured food on a table with pink chairs around it at Maybourne La Plage beach club

 Facing the sea at the tip of Cap Martin, not far from Monaco and the Italian border, Maybourne La Plage sits where the waves of the Mediterranean embrace the surrounding reef.
-Embodying the golden age of the Côte d'Azur, our exclusive beach club and restaurant is a destination for relaxed dining next to the sea, with fresh and local seafood dishes by Mauro Colagreco, and a drinks menu of refreshing cocktails.
+Embodying the golden age of the Côte d'Azur, our exclusive Roquebrune-Cap-Martin beach club and restaurant is a destination for relaxed dining next to the sea, with fresh and local seafood dishes by Mauro Colagreco, and a drinks menu of refreshing cocktails.

 Afternoon